annalisarose/annalisarose.github.io/_posts/2019-09-03-to-do_lister_my_sinatra_portfolio_project_blog.markdown

   end
 ```

-And lists' tasks are represented by the model Checkitems, which don't have views or a controller.
-I wanted each Checkitem to have its own ID, and a `belongs_to` relationship with a list.
-It seemed unnecessarily complicated to have to navigate to a list, and then to an edit page for a single item on that list, in order to update or delete the item.
-Because Checkitems are their own model, rather than, say, a column in the Lists table, I was able to use use each Checkitem's unique id to create a checkbox for each task in the list view, able to be marked for removal after clicking the update button.
-(I'm eager to learn how to do that live on the page with JavaScript in the future!)
+A list's tasks are represented by the model Checkitems, which doesn't have its own routes or controller.
+I wanted each Checkitem to have an ID and a `belongs_to` relationship with a list.
+I used each Checkitem's unique ID to create a corresponding checkbox in the list view, to mark ostensibly "completed" tasks for removal.
+(I'm looking forward to doing that live on the page with JavaScript in the near future!)

-I think the single list view is also why I initially ran into trouble with my flash hash.
+I think the single list view might also be why I initially ran into trouble with my flash hash.
 It would clear after a redirect within an if statement (examples above), an issue I hadn't encountered before.
 I had been using the rack-flash gem, which a lot of Googling has led me to believe works better with Rails apps.
 I switched to sinatra-flash, which has built-in methods like .keep, to persist the flash's contents for an extra redirect.
 Problem solved!

-I learned a lot doing this project.
-It was fun trying to approximate methods built into higher-level frameworks, and I'm excited to move on to the Rails and advanced JavaScript sections so I can learn to do them that way, too.
+I learned a lot throughout this project.
+It was fun trying to approximate methods built into higher-level frameworks, and I'm excited to move on to the Rails and JavaScript sections so I can learn to do them that way, too.

 Project repo:<br>
 [To-Do Lister](https://github.com/annalisarose/to-do-list-sinatra-project)